Kurama622/pycomment/README.md

 on_ft = 'python'
 ```
 ### setting

-if you want to use default setting, you can write following contents in your configure.
+If you want to use default setting, you can write following contents in your configure.
 ```vim
 let g:pycomment_mark_mapping = 1
 ```